whopper/DARS-parser/blog-test.md

     # @!puppet.type.property [foo, bar, baz] my_prop Documentation for a dynamic property.

-If your resource type includes parameters or properties which are dynamically created at runtime, you must document them with the **_@!puppet.type.param_** and **_@!puppet.type.property_** directives (see the end of this post to [learn more](#learn-more).
+If your resource type includes parameters or properties which are dynamically created at runtime, you must document them with the **_@!puppet.type.param_** and **_@!puppet.type.property_** directives (see the end of this post to [learn more](#learn-more)).
 This is necessary because Strings does not evaluate Ruby code, so it cannot detect dynamic attributes.

 Apart from dynamic attributes, the only other necessary code for complete documentation are descriptions for each parameter, property, and the resource type itself.
 These must be passed to the **_desc_** method.
 Each description can include other tags as well, including examples.